-Chris grew up playing minor hockey in Belleville and then junior in Wellington Ontario.
-He enjoys continuous personal development travelling throughout Ontario and Alberta to coach, gain experience and knowledge.
-His goal is to become the most prepared, innovative, the best skills and development coach.
-He knows this will allow him to prepare his players to reach their career goals.
+Chris grew up in Belleville, Ontario.
+He enjoys continuous personal development travelling throughout Ontario and Alberta to coach, gain experience and spread confidence.
+His goal is to become the most prepared and best skills development coach.
+This allows him to prepare his players to reach their short and long term goals.

-Chris has always had a high hockey talent IQ and has an ability to understand a young elite player’s strengths and areas of improvement.
+Chris has a high hockey talent IQ, has an ability to understand the player’s strengths and areas that need improvement.
 Chris is currently developing many young prospects.
-He continually surrounds himself with the best coaches he can and has an unmatched commitment to every player and is relentless in his quest to help them achieve their goals.
+Chris is continually learning and surrounds himself with the best coaches he can.
+He has an unmatched commitment to every player and is relentless in his quest to help them achieve their goals.

-Finally his love and passion for the game has allowed him to form a unique personal relationship with the players and their parents and will do well in any organization that is lucky enough to have him.
+Finally his love and passion for the game has allowed him to form a unique personal relationship with the players, their parents and will do well in any organization that is lucky enough to have him.

 In 2019-20, Chris spent the entire winter helping coach 2 teams at the same time, a Junior A and Midget AAA team in Ottawa.